Field Mag may receive a minor commission from purchases made via affiliate links.

 Pack for Your Trip

-Before diving in, it’s important to remember that while the Ten Essentials and this checklist as a whole offer a great framework—they are just that, a framework.
+It’s important to remember that while the Ten Essentials and this checklist as a whole offer a great framework—they are just that, a framework.
 Use your best judgment to decide what you’ll need and what you don’t according to the trip that you’re taking.
 Hike your own hike, as the thru-hiking maxim goes, and tweak the packing list to suit your specific needs and the needs of your trip so it aligns with things like weather, climate, distance, and location, among others.
+All are essential for leaninhow to pack your backpack.

 Although this packing list looks long, these are just the basics for a light load that doesn't sacrifice comfort, preparedness, and safety.
 However, lightweight backpacking doesn’t necessarily mean ultralight backpacking; if that's something that’s important to you, go for ultralight gear to shave off every ounce possible.